 I CONTINUED TO STRUGGLE

 Over the next seven years, I saw countless doctors who all told me that there was nothing wrong with me.
 Since all of my basic labs were normal, they could not give me a diagnosis or offer any treatments.
 My symptoms continued to worsen.
 I felt hopeless.
 I felt disregarded.
 I was angry and frustrated.
 But I was desperate to get well.
 I began pouring over books, science journals and the internet, learning all I could about sickness and healing.
 More than anything I wanted to know why I had become so sick, seemingly out of nowhere.
-Eventually I connected the dots and discovered that my processed, sugary diet combined with stress, bad sleep habits and the aftermath of prescription drugs were responsible for my health problems.
+Eventually I connected the dots and discovered that my sugary diet combined with stress, bad sleep habits and imbalances in my gut after the antibiotics were responsible for my health problems.
 I was lucky to find an amazing medical doctor who practiced integrative medicine.
 Under his care, I gradually regained my health.

 A NEW PASSION FOR HEALTH